A versatile preposition built around the core idea of being "in" something

 in / inside

-The most useful translation for en is in, because it is a direct cognate — both come from the same Latin root.
-Nearly every way it's used connects back to a single idea: being inside something0.
+En means in and is a direct cognate of the English word.
+Nearly every way it's used connects back to being inside something0.

 en